epomatti/aws-ec2-ha-cluster/README.md

 The image should now be available to be used for new launches.

-Optionally, create an Image directly from a running instance is possible:
+Optionally, creating an image directly from a running instance is possible:

 ```sh
 aws ec2 create-image \